Message to shareholders

 Bidvest Properties and Corporate

-Bidvest Properties delivered a resilient result in a very challenging property market.
-Trading profit declined by 6.6% to R275.4 million.
-The portfolio comprises of 135 properties across South Africa and Namibia with an estimated market value of R8.0 billion, significantly higher than book value.
+The Group owns a significant property portfolio which is largely Bidvest occupied.
+Bidvest Properties delivered a resilient result in a very challenging property market marred by falling market values and vacancies with occupancy costs increasing by more than inflation.
+Trading profit declined by 3.2% to R560.7 million.
+The portfolio comprises of 136 properties across South Africa and Namibia with an estimated market value of R8.1 billion, significantly higher than the R3.9 billion book value.

 |Company registration number:||1946/021180/06|